junyuanxue/iplayer-movies-server/README.md

 ```
 $ npm start
 ```
 Visit `http://localhost:3000` and voilà!
-Click on the links to watch.
+Click on the links to watch. :sunglasses:

 ## Testing :white_check_mark:

 The server has been tested with unittest.
-I used Mock in unittest to mock out the external API calls.
+I used Mock to mock out services inside views and the external API calls inside services.

 To run the tests:
 ```